h-dashti/Rope-Simulation/README.md

 The simulation of rope consisted of Mass-Spring systems using C#.
 I use openGL for 3D graphics.
  <img src="https://user-images.githubusercontent.com/6556968/84853058-4b6ad980-b099-11ea-931c-6d20d1ad704b.png" width="400">

-Here you can see the snapshot of the running form.
+Here you can see the snapshot of the running simulation.

 <img src="https://user-images.githubusercontent.com/6556968/84850897-d21cb800-b093-11ea-95bc-2b83ee22dd4b.jpg" width="400">